-Early theoretical estimates of the neutrino reactions on the deuteron are reported in the 1960s~\cite{ku-prl66,eb-npa68} while modern ones are improved by using accurate phenomenological nucleon-nucleon ($NN$) potentials and including meson exchange currents~\cite{tkk-prc90,snpa,netal-npa}.
+Early theoretical estimates of neutrino reactions on the deuteron were reported in the 1960s~\cite{ku-prl66,eb-npa68} while modern ones are improved by using accurate phenomenological nucleon-nucleon ($NN$) potentials and including meson exchange currents~\cite{tkk-prc90,snpa,netal-npa}.
 Modern theories of $NN$ interactions can reproduce the $NN$ scattering phase shift data below the pion production threshold with errors less than 1\%.
-These high-precision theories provide a unique opportunity in which we can probe the interactions of neutrino and deuteron with uncertainties due to strong interactions under control.
-In the publications during the last decade, we have been applying the pionless effective field theory with dibaryon fields (dEFT in short)~\cite{k-npb97,bs-npa01} to the low-energy two-nucleon systems and phenomena such as electromagnetic (EM) form factors of the deuteron \cite{prc2005}, synthesis of the deuteron at big bang energies \cite{prc2006}, proton-proton scattering \cite{prc2007}, their fusion \cite{plb2008}, neutron-proton scattering \cite{prc2012}, spin-dependent polarization \cite{prc2011,fb2013spin, prc2017}, and hadronic parity violation in the radiative neutron-proton fusion or the dissociation of the deuteron \cite{mpla2009, prc2010, npa2010,fb2013pv, prc2013}.
-We could verify that i) calculational complexity and difficulty are significantly reduced in dEFT compared to the calculations in phenomenological potential models or other EFTs, ii) convergence of the expansion is fast so only up to next-to-next-to-leading order (NNLO), results agree to high-quality calculation of phenomenological models, and iii) agreement to experiment and other theories is achieved with difference less than 1\% at low energies.
+These high-precision theories provide a unique opportunity to probe the interactions of neutrino and deuteron with uncertainties due to strong interactions under control.
+In publications during the last decade, we have applied the pionless effective field theory with dibaryon fields (dEFT in short)~\cite{k-npb97,bs-npa01} to low-energy two-nucleon systems and phenomena such as electromagnetic (EM) form factors of the deuteron \cite{prc2005}, synthesis of the deuteron at big bang energies \cite{prc2006}, proton-proton scattering \cite{prc2007}, their fusion \cite{plb2008}, neutron-proton scattering \cite{prc2012}, spin-dependent polarization \cite{prc2011,fb2013spin, prc2017}, and hadronic parity violation in radiative neutron-proton fusion or the dissociation of the deuteron \cite{mpla2009, prc2010, npa2010,fb2013pv, prc2013}.
+We verified that (i) calculational complexity and difficulty are significantly reduced in dEFT compared to the calculations in phenomenological potential models or other EFTs, (ii) convergence of the expansion is fast so only up to next-to-next-to-leading order (NNLO) results agree with high-quality calculation of phenomenological models, and (iii) agreement with experiment and other theories is achieved with difference less than 1\% at low energies.